CT 2a

 Poquetanuck Road

 The part of Route 2A between Routes 12 and 117, Poquetanuck Road, dates back to the early 20th century.
-In the late 1920s, it was called state highway 179; but in the 1932 renumbering, it became unnumbered.
+In the late 1920s, it was called state highway 179; on or after the 1932 renumbering, it became unsigned SR 664.

 The Route 2A Freeway

 Route 2A opened on Dec.
-1, 1967 as a "Super 2" expressway: only one lane in each direction, but divided and access fully controlled.
-There were two interchanges: a trumpet at the Connecticut Turnpike (which survives today) and a half-diamond interchange at Route 32.
+1, 1967 as a "Super 2" freeway: only one lane in each direction, but access fully controlled.
+There were two interchanges: a trumpet at the Connecticut Turnpike (which survives today) and a half-diamond interchange at Route 32 (details below).
 After passing a toll station and crossing the Thames River, the new highway ended at Route 12.
 Route 2A then continued along existing surface roads, including Poquetanuck Road, to end at Route 2 and Route 117 in Preston.

 Completing the Route 32 interchange